splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 If there is a chart that monitors a signal that you want to alert on, you can use that chart to create a detector.
 Creating a detector from a chart pre-selects one of the chart's signals as the signal to be monitored.

-To create the detector, open the Detector menu by selecting the bell icon at the top right corner of a chart, and select :menuselection:`New detector from chart`.
+Follow these steps to create the detector:

+#.
+Select the bell icon on a chart to open the :strong:`Detector` menu.
+#.
+Select :menuselection:`New detector from chart`.

 - If you are not monitoring services using Splunk APM, the Alert Rule Builder is displayed automatically.
 To continue, see :ref:`build-rules`.

 - If the chart contains only metrics relevant to APM, such as latency or error rate, the Alert Rule Builder is displayed automatically.

 - If you are using APM and the chart contains both APM and infrastructure or custom metrics, you need to choose which type of detector you want to create.
 To continue after choosing a type and clicking :guilabel:`Proceed to alert signal`, see :ref:`build-rules`.

 After you create a detector from a chart, a :ref:`link to the new detector<link-detector-to-chart>` is automatically added to the chart.